 Megasporogenesis:

 Megasporogenesis is a process by which megaspores are developed from diploid megasporocytes in the ovule.
-It is a process where the megasporocyte undergoes meiosis to yield four haploid megaspores, but typically, only one normally survives and then develops into a female gametophyte.
+It is a process where the megasporocyte undergoes stages of meiosis to yield four haploid megaspores, but typically, only one normally survives and then develops into a female gametophyte.

 Megagametogenesis:

 Megagametogenesis is the process by which a functional megaspore undergoes mitotic divisions to form an embryo sac.
-This kind of development thus gives rise to a seven-celled, eight-nucleate structure which comprises a mature female gametophyte.
+This kind of development thus gives rise to a seven-celled, eight-nucleate structure that comprises a mature female gametophyte.

 Embryo sac structure

 The mature embryo sac is made up of seven cells: one egg cell, two synergids, three antipodals, and a large central cell with two polar nuclei.
-The organisation mentioned above is very essential for fertilisation and further development of the embryo.
+The organisation mentioned above is essential for fertilisation and further development of the embryo.

 Role in fertilisation and embryo development